RealBrandonChen/AWSS3_UnityDemo/README.md

 # AWSS3_UnityDemo
-Implement AWSS3 files upload and download in Unity
+## Upload your local directory/mutiple files created from Unity to Amazon S3 bucket via its high-level API UtilityTransfer.